Manchin says he will not vote for Build Back Better: ‘This is a no’ - NewsBreak

 Manchin says he will not vote for Build Back Better: ‘This is a no’

 “I cannot vote to continue with this piece of legislation.
 I just can’t.
 I tried everything humanly possible.
 I can’t get there,” he told guest host Bret Baier.
-“This is a no on this legislation.”Man who broke law gathering voter signatures in VA now doing same work in Florida
+“This is a no on this legislation.”Stay on top of breaking news and weather with the FOX8 mobile app.

 “I have tried everything I know to do,” he added, closing the door on Democratic hopes that he might be persuaded to change his mind.